dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 you need to first export all the media to a file so the script can look up the numbers that C4 uses.

-From Composer export all media to a file named allC4Music.xml in this directory
+From Composer export all media to a file named FullC4MusicList.xml in this directory

-From Apple Music Export the playlists that you want in C4 into this directory The files must be named starting with a small "a" then the name you want to see in C4 ending of course with ".xml"  example is "aDinner Music.xml" and put into the working directory where you have the convertPlaylist.py script.
+From Apple Music Export the playlists that you want in C4 into this directory where you have the convertPlaylist.py script.
 Export all the playlists you want to have in C4, this directory also serves as a backup of your Apple and C4 playlists.

 run python3 convertPlaylist.py